pltxtra/gnuVG/README.md

 ## gnuVG API extensions

-gnuVG comes with the affermentioned APIs for creating and managing gnuVG contexts.
+gnuVG comes with the aforementioned APIs for creating and managing gnuVG contexts.
 It also has some other API extensions:

 ```